-Office of School Board Attorney Walter J. Harvey, School Board Attorney SUBJECT: INITIAL READING: TO AMEND POLICIES 9215, DIRECT-SUPPORT ORGANIZATIONS; 6460, BUSINESS CODE OF ETHICS; AND 1129, CONFLICT OF INTEREST COMMITTEE: FISCAL ACCOUNTABILITY & GOVERNMENT RELATIONS LINK TO STRATEGIC BLUEPRINT: INFORMED, ENGAGED & EMPOWERED STAKEHOLDERS At its regular meeting of October 21, 2020, the Board approved Agenda Item H-25 (Amendment to School Board Policies Governing Direct Support Organizations, Business Ethics, and Solicitation/Acceptance Of Donations), proffered by Vice Chair Dr. Steve Gallon III, directing the Superintendent to initiate rulemaking proceedings to amend, in consultation with the School Board Attorney and Chief Auditor, applicable School Board policies governing Direct Support Organizations (DSOs), Business Ethics, and Procurement.
-The amendments to Board Policies 9215, Direct-Support Organizations and 1129, Conflict of Interest, are proposed to prohibit District employees, who have procurement authority for District goods or services, from soliciting or accepting a donation on behalf of a Direct-Support Organization (DSO) from any contractor, lobbyist, consultant, or bidder that has a pending bid solicitation, proposal or contract award for District goods or services.
-Additionally, Policy 9215, Direct-Support Organizations is proposed to be amended to require DSOs to provide quarterly written reports of the following to the School Board: (1) any and all donations and/or pledges to donate to the DSO made by contractors, lobbyists, consultants, and bidders that exceed or will exceed \$5000.00 within a one-year period, and for which there is a pending bid solicitation, proposal, or contract award for District goods or services; and (2) any and all District resources used during the reporting quarterly period in support of the DSO and its operations.
-Policy 6460, Business Code of Ethics, is proposed to be amended to prohibit bidders, contractors, lobbyists, and consultants from making donations to any School Board DSO when they have a pending bid solicitation, proposal, or contract award for District goods or services, or when they are representing an entity that has a pending bid solicitation, proposal, or contract award for District goods or services.
-Attached are the Notice of Intended Action and policy amendments.
-Changes are indicated by underscoring words to be added and striking through words to be deleted.
-Authorization of the Board is requested for the Superintendent to initiate rulemaking proceedings in accordance with the Administrative Procedure Act to amend Board Policies 9215, Direct-Support Organizations, 6460, Business Code of Ethics, and 1129, Conflict of Interest.
-RECOMMENDED:
+SUMMARY: Policy 9215, Direct-Support Organizations and Board Policy 1129, Conflict of Interest, are proposed to be amended to prohibit District employees, who have procurement authority for District goods or services, from soliciting or accepting a donation on behalf of a Direct-Support Organization (DSO) from any contractor, lobbyist, consultant, or bidder that has a pending bid solicitation, proposal or contract award for District goods or services.
+Policy 9215, Direct-Support Organizations, is also amended to require DSOs to provide quarterly written reports of the following to the School Board: (1) any and all donations and/or pledges to donate to the DSO made by contractors, lobbyists, consultants, and bidders that exceed or will exceed \$5,000.00 within a one-year period, and for which there is a pending bid solicitation, proposal, or contract award for District goods or services; and (2) any and all District resources used during the reporting quarterly period in support of the DSO and its operations.
+Policy 6460, Business Code of Ethics, is proposed to be amended to prohibit bidders, contractors, lobbyists, and consultants from making donations to any School Board DSO when they have a pending bid solicitation, proposal, or contract award for District goods or services.